skimQ52/skImage-processor/README.md

 1.5 - Histograms and Histogram Equalization
 ---

-Clicking the Histogram button will open the histogram menu, as seen below.
+Clicking the Histogram button will open the histogram menu.
 Here, users can select between the three toggleable options of histograms: Color Image, Normalized, and Cumulative.
 Then, clicking Show Histogram will display the according histogram for the current image being processed.

-To illustrate, here is the Normalized, Cumulative histogram generated for the colour image ‘cat.jpg’.

 Additionally, users can perform Histogram Equalization by clicking on its button in the histogram menu, which equalizes this generated histogram and consequently alters the contrast to be ‘statistically better’.

-Here we have the same histogram as above as well as the output image after Histogram Equalization has been performed.

 1.6 - Convolution
 ---